zonemaster/zonemaster/docs/internal-documentation/maintenance/IssueLabels.md

 when applicable.

 One label from *Priority* could be attached to an issue, or else the issue is considered to have normal priority.
-A priority label could also be set on a pull request, if applicable.
+Similarly, the same could be done for a pull request.

 A label from *Status* can be used if applicable.